 The Bologna process brought a number of changes to the higher education system in Croatia that had a great impact on arts education.
-A number of new art schools and art academies have been established; however, no research data on the impact of the changes is available.
+A number of new art schools and art academies have been established; however, no research data on impact of the changes is available.

-Figure 3 shows the percentage of students who graduate from art academies in comparison to other institutions of higher education in 2012.
-In comparison to the year 2010, in 2011 there was an increase in students who graduated from art academies - from 638 to 695 students, while there was a slight drop in 2012 when 689 students graduated.
+Figure 3 shows the percentage of students who graduate from art academies in comparison to other institutions of higher education in the academic year 2013/2014.

-Figure 3: Students who graduated from institutions of higher education in Croatia, by type of institution, 2012
+Figure 3: Students who graduated from institutions of higher education in Croatia, by type of institution, academic year 2013/2014